PrivateSky/callflow/README.markdown

 ### nasync(<list of variables>)

 > similar with async but ignores errors, fulfills the promise with a null value...
-> the programmer is testing for null himself, in many cases errors are normal and part of the logic (missing a key in cache, etc)
+> the programmer should test for null values (errors are normal part of the logic in many cases (missing a key in cache, etc))

 ### fail(<list of variables>)

-    functionReference.fail(...)
+    callback.fail(...)

-> call the function when a promise given as argument has failed
+> call the function when a promise given as argument has failed.
+The callback will be called with an Error.

 ### timeout(timeout, <list of variables>)

-    functionReference.fail(...)
+    callback.timeout(...)

-> like fail, but also get called if any promise given as arguments is unfulfilled until timeout expires
+> like fail, but also get called if any promise given as arguments is unfulfilled until timeout expires.
+The callback will be called with an Error.
+> Do not use both fail and and timeout, they will be both called!